KaufmannDigital/CleverReach/README.md

 Planned Features
 ----------------
 Planned functions are also created as issues and marked as such.
 You have another idea?
 Or would you like to help with the implementation?
 Gladly!
-Jimply create new issues or PRs.
+Simply create new issues or PRs.

 Maintainer
 ----------